 The guy kissed his teeth.
 "Don't play dumb with me.
 I'll poke you."
 The threat and menace in his voice were clear.
-The faint scent of marijuana oozed from the gold toothed villain.
+A smell of rum oozed from the gold-toothed villain.

 "Look, bro, I ain't here for no trouble.
 Like I said I'm from the ends.
 I'm just from around the corner of Beaumont estate.
 You know Penny?"